tho15/behavioral-cloning/writeup_report.md

 ####4.
 Model parameter tuning

-The model used an adam optimizer with learning rate 0.0001 when doing traing.
+The model uses an adam optimizer with learning rate 0.0001 when doing traing.
 When fine turning the model, I use learning rate 0.00001.
 This was emperically noted when using transfer learning.

 ####5.
 Appropriate training data